Indentation hardness: Microindentation tests

 In microindentation testing, the hardness number is based on measurements made of the indent formed in the surface of the test specimen.
-The hardness number is based on the applied force divided by the surface area of the indent itself, giving hardness units in kgf/mm².
+The hardness number is based on the applied force divided by the surface area of the indent itself, giving hardness units in kgf/mm2.
 Microindentation hardness testing can be done using Vickers as well as Knoop indenters.
-For the Vickers test, both the diagonals are measured and the average value is used to compute the Vickers pyramid number.
-In the Knoop test, only the longer diagonal is measured, and the Knoop hardness is calculated based on the projected area of the indent divided by the applied force, also giving test units in kgf/mm².
+For the Vickers test, both the diagonals are measured, and the average value is used to compute the Vickers pyramid number.
+In the Knoop test, only the longer diagonal is measured, and the Knoop hardness is calculated based on the projected area of the indent divided by the applied force, also giving test units in kgf/mm2.

 The Vickers microindentation test is carried out in a similar manner welling to the Vickers macroindentation tests, using the same pyramid.
 The Knoop test uses an elongated pyramid to indent material samples.
 This elongated pyramid creates a shallow impression, which is beneficial for measuring the hardness of brittle materials or thin components.
 Both the Knoop and Vickers indenters require polishing of the surface to achieve accurate results.

 Scratch tests at low loads, such as the Bierbaum microcharacter test, performed with either 3 gf or 9 gf loads, preceded the development of microhardness testers using traditional indenters.
 In 1925, Smith and Sandland of the UK developed an indentation test that employed a square-based pyramidal indenter made from diamond.
 They chose the pyramidal shape with an angle of 136° between opposite faces in order to obtain hardness numbers that would be as close as possible to Brinell hardness numbers for the specimen.
-The Vickers test has a great advantage of using one hardness scale to test all materials.
+The Vickers test has the great advantage of using one hardness scale to test all materials.
 The first reference to the Vickers indenter with low loads was made in the annual report of the National Physical Laboratory in 1932.
 Lips and Sack describes the first Vickers tester using low loads in 1936.

 There is some disagreement in the literature regarding the load range applicable to microhardness testing.
 ASTM Specification E384, for example, states that the load range for microhardness testing is 1 to 1000 gf.
 For loads of 1 kgf and below, the Vickers hardness (HV) is calculated with an equation, wherein load (L) is in grams force and the mean of two diagonals (d) is in millimeters:

 For any given load, the hardness increases rapidly at low diagonal lengths, with the effect becoming more pronounced as the load decreases.
-Thus at low loads, small measurement errors will produce large hardness deviations.
-Thus one should always use the highest possible load in any test.
+Thus, at low loads, small measurement errors will produce large hardness deviations.
+Thus, one should always use the highest possible load in any test.
 Also, in the vertical portion of the curves, small measurement errors will produce large hardness deviations.